-Every year in this country, hundreds of thousands of diabetic patients develop foot ulcers (open sores that can take days, weeks or even months to heal and close up.)
-Many diabetics do not produce enough insulin, the hormone responsible for helping cells turn glucose into energy, so their blood sugar levels can shoot up.
+Every year in this country, hundreds of thousands of diabetic patients develop foot ulcers.
+(These are open sores that can take days, weeks or even months to heal and close up.)
+Why is that the case?
+And what's the cause of this crisis?

 New Spray Treatment for Diabetic Ulcers

 First, let's talk spray treatments for ulcers.
 The name of the new treatment option is Granulox, and it contains hemoglobin.
 This is a substance your body produces on its own.
 It's found in red blood cells.
 (They're the ones responsible for delivering oxygen from your lungs to the rest of your body.)

 In the Granulox spray, hemoglobin binds with oxygen from the air.
 This makes it easier to get that air to the bottom of your wound.
 In our office, we would clean out the ulcer, then spray your the wound.
 We could use the spray at every dressing change, helping speed up the ulcer's healing.
 Plus, researchers believe Granulox could help patients with vein disease and venous leg ulcers.